About Craignish Restoration Of Marine And Coastal Habitats

 Winter and Spring 2026

-After a really successful first outreach event at the village hall with legendary film maker John Aitchison we now have funding to run more of these.
-See the posters below for previous and upcoming ones and learn more about this talk on our what we do page:
+After a really successful first outreach event at the village hall with legendary film maker John Aitchison we received funding from Argyll and Bute Supporting Communities Fund to run 4 more.
+See more more on our what we do page

 In this new talk, John explores what drives wildlife filmmakers and what they hope to achieve.
 Drawing on decades of experience behind the camera, he will share insights into how storytelling, beauty and emotion can inspire people to care more deeply about nature — and how powerful wildlife films can help move hearts, minds and ultimately create change.